-Under the EU Council Directive 2003/48/EC dated June 3, 2003 on the taxation of savings income (the "EU Savings Tax Directive") each EU Member State must require paying agents (within the meaning of such directive) established within its territory to provide to the competent authority of this state details of the payment of interest (or similar income) made to any individual resident in another EU Member State as the beneficial owner of the interest.
-The competent authority of the EU Member State of the paying agent is then required to communicate this information to the competent authority of the EU Member State in which the beneficial owner of the interest is resident.
+Under the EU Council Directive 2003/48/EC dated June 3, 2003 on the taxation of savings income in the form of interest payments (the "EU Savings Tax Directive") each EU Member State must require paying agents (within the meaning of such directive) established within its territory to provide to the competent authority of this state details of the payment of interest (or similar income) made to any individual resident in another EU Member State as the beneficial owner of the interest.
+The competent authority of the EU Member State of the paying agent is then required to communicate this information to the competent authority of the EU Member State of which the beneficial owner of the interest is a resident.